MatinNezami/ClientValidation/README.md

 #### Error Details Self Inputs

-If you needn't show error details for one input use this attribute
+If you needn't show error details for one input use `not-details` attribute

 ```html
 <input type="range" min="0" step="0.1" not-details>
 ```

+#### Same Password Error Element

+If you need error `password and username is same` to other element, use `same-reference` attribute to your element

 For better understand run and read `test.html`